rjferguson21/big-bang/docs/developer/package-integration/package-integration-service-mesh.md

 ## Virtual Service

-If your package has an externally facing service (e.g. URL, port port), you will need to setup a `VirtualService` in Istio to access it from outside the cluster.
+If your package has an externally facing service (e.g. URL, port), you will need to setup a `VirtualService` in Istio to access it from outside the cluster.

-> Connections from inside the cluster can use the `Service` and do not require a `VirutalService`
+> Connections from inside the cluster can use the `Service` and do not require a `VirtualService`

-Istio will provide end-to-end encryption for https connections using TLS termination and mutual TLS to the sidecar.
-Therefore, the http connection on the package can be used for the virtual service.
+For `https` connections, Istio will provide end-to-end encryption using TLS termination and mutual TLS to the sidecar.
+Therefore, the `http` connection on the pod can be used for the virtual service.

+> In some cases, you may have multiple services that need to be exposed.
+A separate `VirtualService` should be created for each one.
+See [this example](https://repo1.dso.mil/platform-one/big-bang/apps/security-tools/anchore-enterprise/-/blob/1.14.7-bb.2/chart/templates/bigbang/anchore-vs.yaml)

 ### virtualservice.yaml